Firefighter: Rescue

 Firefighters rescue persons from confinement or dangerous situations such as burning buildings and crashed vehicles.
 Complex, infrequent situations requiring specialized training and equipment include rescues from collapsed buildings and confined spaces.
 Many fire departments, including most in the United Kingdom, refer to themselves as a fire and rescue service for this reason.
 Large fire departments, such as the New York City Fire Department and London Fire Brigade, have specialist teams for advanced technical rescue.
 As structure fires have been in decline for many years in developed countries such as the United States, rescues other than fires make up an increasing proportion of their firefighters' work.

-Emergency medical services
+Emergency medical services (EMS )

 Firefighters frequently provide some degree of emergency medical care.
 In some jurisdictions first aid is the only medical training that firefighters have, and medical calls are the sole responsibility of a separate emergency medical services (EMS) agency.
 Elsewhere, it is common for firefighters to respond to medical calls.
 The impetus for this is the growing demand in medical emergencies and the significant decline in fires.

 In such departments, firefighters are often certified as emergency medical technicians in order to deliver basic life support, and more rarely as paramedics to deliver advanced life support.
 In the United Kingdom, where fire services and EMS are run separately, fire service co-responding has been introduced more recently.
 Another point of variation is whether the firefighters respond in a fire engine or a response car.